 The Carnahan Lake Association and the Long Lake Association might consider working together with their lake residents to undergo the lake planning process.
 The lake planning process allows for valuable information about the current health of the lake and its watershed, as well as an overview of all the issues and concerns facing the lake to be collected together.
 The lake planning process requires involvement and input from the whole lake community which includes lake residents, users, local government, non-governmental organizations, agency partners and other stakeholders.
 The process ensures that the lake community’s issues and concerns are gathered into one action-oriented document, which can guide the many stakeholders that care about the lake ecosystem to help tackle lake health concerns in partnership.

-Land cover has changed across the catchment (2008 to 2014) as a result of an increase in the area of settlement (2 ha.) and loss of woodland (2 ha.)(see Section 4.1 in this report)
+Land cover has changed across the catchment (2008 to 2014) as a result of an increase in the area of settlement (2 ha.) and loss of woodland (2 ha.)(see Section 4.1 of this report)

 Woodlands cover 20 percent of the catchment.
-This is below the 30 percent of forest cover that is identified as the minimum threshold for sustaining forest birds and other woodland dependent species (see Section 4.2 in this report).
+This is below the 30 percent of forest cover that is identified as the minimum threshold for sustaining forest birds and other woodland dependent species (see Section 4.2 of this report).

 Wetlands cover 21 percent (1822 ha.) of the catchment (in 2014).
-One hundred percent (1822 ha.) of these wetlands remain unevaluated and unregulated and although they are not under imminent threat from development activity, they do remain vulnerable to drainage and land clearing activities in the absence of any regulatory and planning controls that would otherwise protect them for the many important hydrological, social, biological and ecological functions/services/values they provide to landowners and the surrounding community (see Section 4.3 in this report).
+One hundred percent (1822 ha.) of these wetlands remain unevaluated and unregulated and although they are not under imminent threat from development activity, they do remain vulnerable to drainage and land clearing activities in the absence of any regulatory and planning controls that would otherwise protect them for the many important hydrological, social, biological and ecological functions/services/values they provide to landowners and the surrounding community (see Section 4.3 of this report).